thisisjacopo/LAVIKA-front/README.md

-NSRVK
-Non-Sense-Randrum-Visual-Karaoke
-cause we suck at naming stuff

-Description
+LAVIKA

-NSRVK is an app that lets you create music and visuals through a canvas.
+LAVIKA is an app that lets you create music and visuals through a canvas.
 Shapes, sounds and canvas settings all render in real time across your screen.
 This all comes with a little twist, a lyric with absolutely no sense which you can sing along to and record your beautifully produced song.

 User Stories
 * 404